Balmain (fashion house): Erik Mortensen, 1982–1990

+Hervé Pierre, 1990–1992

+Designer Hervé Pierre took over until 1992 working as director of ready-to-wear and haute couture.

+Oscar de la Renta, 1993–2002

 Possibly the most influential designer to take over at Balmain was Oscar de la Renta, who led the house between 1993 and 2002.
 Already a fashion veteran before joining Balmain, De la Renta brought a famous face to the brand Balmain.
 He lived in New York City most of his life, although he was born in the Dominican Republic and became a naturalized United States citizen in 1971.
 He fit into the Balmain design aesthetic, with an eye for detail and classic silhouettes.
 He, like Balmain, preferred modest and simple design rather than extremely ornamental and flashy styles.
 Couture had been suffering at the time since it was an extremely impractical business, so Oscar joined the brand in order to challenge himself and to help it through the beginning of the decline of couture.

+Alain Hivelin Era (2005–2023)

+Christophe Decarnin, 2005–2011

 After Oscar de la Renta's departure Christophe Decarnin joined the house in 2005.
 Contrary to all the designers before him, Decarnin insisted on bringing the brand into the 21st century.
 He favored expensive prices and flashy pieces that sharply contrasted with the label's reputation for its classic and luxurious designs.
 He was considered a "star designer", and the brand became more about his star status than about its clothes.

+Olivier Rousteing, 2011–2025

 In April 2011, Balmain announced that Decarnin was to be replaced by Olivier Rousteing.

 Rousteing had joined the company in 2009, after attending a prestigious French fashion school and working under Roberto Cavalli.
 While he liked Decarnin's aesthetic, he wanted to orient the label towards the finer aspects of French couture.

 At the time of his appointment, Rousteing was a relatively unknown designer, and has brought a fresh take on the brand's aesthetic that remains to this day.
 He was credited with adding an Asian influence to the clothing, as Asia comprises a huge part of the brand's buyers.